 REP Worldwide’s newest client, the U.S. Rugby Players Association, which represents the rights to men’s and women’s rugby players, is also exciting because much like soccer and women’s hoops, interest in the sport and its players is rising as anticipation builds for the Rugby Sevens World Cup 2018 in San Francisco, the first Rugby World Cup on American soil.
 REP Worldwide will structure and manage the USRPA’s licensing deals across digital, apparel and hardlines categories.
 We’ll also consult on marketing activation, driving support for the players and licensees at retail, as well as develop content opportunities via ACE Media, the NFLPA’s production and content arm.

 REP Worldwide is opening a door that will give athletes the ability to connect with their fans and business partners on a whole new level.
 Player group licensing programs are on the rise, which will lead to innovative new player-driven products and marketing programs that celebrate athletes.
 For the licensees and retailers that see the potential, there is no time like the present to work with players.

 Steve Scabelo is the Vice President of Licening and Business Development for the NFL Players Inc. You can connect with Steve here.

-Learn more about working with athletes and creators at Hashtag Sports 2018.
+Learn more about working with athletes and creators at our annual innovation conference, Hashtag Sports.